Could there be a more thrilling time to be shaping government policy and high-profile political issues?

 It wasn't just the thought of throwing themselves headlong into the fusion of politics and law that had our sources banging on the GLS's door.
 Several pointed out the opportunities “to move around throughout your career” (post-training, GLS lawyers switch departments every couple of years or so) and the security not always found at the self-employed Bar: “I felt being self-employed could be lonely, while working at the GLS meant I'd get a pension, holiday entitlement and all the other benefits that come with being employed.”

-It's worth noting that the Government Legal Service also hires trainee solicitors; click here to read our True Picture review of the GLS and more about its application process and click here to read more about different government departments.
+It's worth noting that the Government Legal Service also hires trainee solicitors; read our True Picture to find out about their experiences and more about the GLS departments.

 Death and taxes

 Back at the GLD's Kemble Street HQ, pupils undertake one of their sixes in any of the firm's litigation seats, such as immigration, employment, public law or private law.
-The last of these mostly handles MoJ or MoD matters; those working for the MoJ split their time between inquests and personal injury.
+Immigration and public law seats give pupils an understanding of public law and judicial review proceedings.
+The private law seats mostly see pupils working on MoJ or MoD matters; those working for the MoJ split their time between inquests and personal injury.
 The former centres around deaths in custody and “it's up to you to go through the evidence and help the coroner understand the circumstances surrounding the death, whether it be suicide or natural causes.”
 Rookies also handle personal injury claims from prisoners and prison officers injured by inmates; recently the team defended the MoJ against a negligence claim brought by a prison catering manager who suffered a spinal injury after a prisoner dropped a sack of rice on her back.